zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

 Why am I getting “verify signatures failed: unexpected data”?
 -------------------------------------------------------------

-You’re not verifying against the correct `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__.
+You’re not verifying against the correct :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>`.

 Why am I getting “not a detached signature”?
 --------------------------------------------

-You’re not verifying against the correct `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__.
+You’re not verifying against the correct :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>`.

 Why am I getting “CRC error; […] no signature found […]”?
 ---------------------------------------------------------

-You’re not verifying against the correct `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__, or the signature file has been modified.
+You’re not verifying against the correct :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>`, or the signature file has been modified.
 Try downloading it again or from a different source.

-Do I have to verify both the `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__ and the `cryptographic hash values <#how-to-verify-the-cryptographic-hash-values-of-qubes-isos>`__?
+Do I have to verify both the :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>` and the :ref:`cryptographic hash values <project-security/verifying-signatures:how to verify the cryptographic hash values of qubes isos>`?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 No, either method is sufficient by itself, but you can do both if you